codebender16/toy_robot/README.md

 After cloning, please run the following command to install all the dependencies in order to run the program successfully.

-If you do not have bundler installed, please have it installed before running the next command.
+If you do not have bundler installed, please have it installed before running `bundle install`

 ```
   gem install bundler